 Instead of working out a solution -- for himself, if not for the A's -- Beane became part of the problem: He now has an ownership stake in the A's, meaning it's now, at least in part, his own money that he won't spend.

 When I posted this information in its original form this past October, I was ripped for saying that Moneyball was not an effective strategy for the A's.
 I got about as many unkind comments as I got when I said Joe Paterno was a disgrace -- 2 years before the Jerry Sandusky scandal came out.

 The facts convict Beane, and mark the commenters out as the truly ignorant ones.

 The facts have gotten worse.
 Beane has traded away more young talent, and gotten only cheap prospects in return.
 He has gutted a franchise with a proud, if rollercoaster, history, one that has won 6 Pennants and 4 World Series, and that's not even counting what they did in Philadelphia under Connie Mack (who also had a tendency to build great teams only to break them up to cut costs).

-Check this out, from the Bay Area Sports Guy blog (see link to their most recent effort to the right), admittedly a Giants fan, not an A's fan, but he's right:
+Check this out, from the Bay Area Sports Guy blog, admittedly a Giants fan, not an A's fan, but he's right.

 One of his commenters, in response to an A's fan, said this:

 The Giants at one time were leaving..the A’s were drawing 3 mill..and all motives were driven by winning and losing.

 Now-Beane cant even claim the A’s lose money no matter how bad they do-so whats left is,he’s a greedy bitch..who wants more.